Sanjit-M/City-Day-Navigator/README.md

   "preferences": ["..."]
 }
 ```
 If classification is not `plan_day` but the prompt contains a currency conversion (e.g., “Convert 200 USD to JPY”), the orchestrator short-circuits to the FX tool and returns a small Markdown block with the rate and converted amount.
+Currency phrases like “Japanese Yen” or “Indian Rupee” are normalized to ISO codes.

+Refinement and comparison:
+- `refine_plan`: re-plans venues based on the refinement instruction using prior session context (geocode/weather/air/holidays), recomputes nearby+ETA deterministically, and summarizes the refined itinerary.
+- `compare_options`: generates two alternative Markdown itineraries (“Option A” and “Option B”) using the existing session context without re-calling external tools.

 ### Venue planning prompt